-Would she come timidly into my room and quietly say, "Dad, excuse me.
+Would he come timidly into my room and say, "Papa, excuse me.
 I hate to wake you up, but there's a situation, uh, it may be nothing, but then again, well, I'm not sure.
 Oh, I'm so sorry to bother you.
-I know you've got more important things to think about, but, well anyway, there are two strange looking men outside my window and would it be possible for you to come and, well, maybe look out my window and if you think it's necessary, ask those two men to leave?"?
+I know you've got more important things to think about, but, well anyway, there are two strange looking guys outside my window and would it be possible for you to come and, well, maybe look out my window and if you think it's necessary, ask those two men to leave?"?

 Or...

-"Dad!!!
-Come into my room!
+"Papa!!!
+Come here!
 I need you right now!
-Look out my window!
-Get rid of those thugs!
+There's somebody trying to hurt me!
+Get rid of them!
 Hurry!"

-You know which scenario is right!
-What would prompt my daughter to speak so boldly to me?
-It's because she knows that I her and have her welfare on my mind.
-She asks because she knows.
+No question about which scenario, right?
+What would prompt my grandson to speak so boldly to me?
+It's because he knows me.
+He knows that I love him and have his welfare on my mind.
+He asks because he knows.

-That raises the question, what did David know about God that enabled him to pray with such childlike confidence?
+So this raises the question.
+What did David know about God that enabled him to pray with such childlike confidence?
 We find the answer by noting, thirdly...